-See "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-ARM Index."
+See "THE MORTGAGE LOANS-The Mortgage Loans in the Pool-Interest Rate on Hybrid Loans during the Adjustable-Rate Period-ARM Index."

 Interest Accrual Basis

 We will calculate the amount of interest due on the certificates each month on the basis disclosed on Annex A. The two most common methods of interest accrual are explained below.
 Under both of these methods, a year is assumed to consist of 360 days.
 The difference between the two methods of calculating interest is the amount of each monthly payment that is allocated to interest.
 A mortgage loan accruing interest on the actual/360 basis is likely to have a larger balloon payment on the stated maturity date than a similar loan accruing interest on the 30/360 basis.